 The info: operator returned information about a page, like similar pages and last time it was cached by Google.
 It was deprecated in 2017.

-Limits your search result to a specific location.
-It’s not officially deprecated, but the results returned are inaccurate and inconsistent.
+The loc: operator limits your search result to a specific location.
+It’s not officially deprecated, but the returned results are inaccurate and inconsistent.

-Please share your favourite search operator and what you use it for in the comment section below.
-Also feel free to ask any questions you might have on search operators or share your feedback on this article.
+Please share your favorite search operator and what you use it for in the comment section below.
+Also, feel free to ask any questions you might have or share your feedback on this article.